Sun694/generative-reading-group/sun/readme.md

 Summary: Masked language modeling is able to produce extremely powerful models.

 Empirical uses and problems solved: SOTA in 11 tasks at time of publication.
 Still used today due to extreme flexability.
 Very good model.

+## week 11: w11_MASS.pdf: https://arxiv.org/abs/1905.02450

+Summary: Masked language modeling with explicit generative biases

+Empirical uses and problems solved: SOTA in unsupervised machine translation in many directions.
+Still used as pretraining today (mid 2020).
+Very good for what it does.